What would you pay at the vet for your priceless pet?

 Next up, the clinic inside PetSmart.

-They recommended Branning should sign up for a $300 yearly subscription program that includes vaccines, unlimited office visits, extra bloodwork and a 10 percent discount off PetSmart products.
+They recommended Branning should sign up for a $300 yearly subscription program that includes vaccines, unlimited office visits, extra bloodwork and a 10-20 percent discount at Banfield services not included in the plan.

 "They were pushing a lot for getting vaccinations today," said Branning.